-Pipeline Pigs are inserted into a Pig Launcher and then pressurized flow is applied to the rear of the device.
+Pipeline Pigs are inserted into a Pig Launcher and then the pressurized flow is applied to the rear of the device.
 The flow forces the pig to move into the pipeline.
-The force applied by a pig when it moves in a pipeline can be estimated by multiplying the cross sectional area of the back of the pig by the pressure applied to the rear of the pig.
+The force applied by a pig when it moves in a pipeline can be estimated by multiplying the cross-sectional area of the back of the pig by the pressure applied to the rear of the pig.

 In General, the outside diameter of most pigs will be sized to be larger than the internal bore.
 This size difference creates a resultant ‘interference’ that enables the pig to scrape and remove debris as it moves through the pipeline.
 The type of pig employed determines the degree of effectiveness in cleaning a pipeline.
-Various other factors like flow rate, pig speed, length of the pipeline, number of pigging runs, pressure, temperature, volume of debris to be removed, number and type of bends, pipeline elevations. pigging frequency, etc are also to be considered.
+Various other factors like flow rate, pig speed, length of the pipeline, number of pigging runs, pressure, temperature, the volume of debris to be removed, number and type of bends, pipeline elevations, pigging frequency, etc are also to be considered.

 When the pig reaches the other end of the pipeline it is captured in a Pig Receiver which is isolated via a shut-off valve, allowing the pig to be safely removed.

 Most of the pipelines constructed of materials like Carbon Steel, Stainless Steel, Duplex Stainless Steel, AC, GRP, HDPE, DICL, Cast Iron, Plastic, PVC, and others can all be pigged.
 Additional considerations for piggable pipelines are: